kirillkh/rs_teardown_tree/benchmarks/benchmarks.md

 **Refill/teardown**

-In the benchmarks below, we initialize the master copy of the data structure, clone it and repeatedly:
+In the benchmarks below, we initialize the master copy of the data structure with `N` `usize` items, clone it and
+repeatedly:

 1. Tear down the data structure by a random series of `delete_range` (or equivalent) operations.
 1. Refill the copy so that its internal state is again equivalent to the master.
 1. Rinse, repeat.

-We measure the average time it takes to perform the steps above with two parameters: `N` (the number of items in the master copy) and `B` (number of items removed by a single `delete_range` operation).
-Each graph shows how much slower the given the operation was on average relative to `TeardownTree::delete_range()` (used as baseline).
+We measure the average time it takes to perform the steps above with two parameters: `N` (the number of items in the master copy) and `B` (the number of items removed by a single `delete_range` operation).
+Each graph shows how much slower the given operation was on average relative to `TeardownTree::delete_range()` (used as baseline).

 ![TeardownTree vs other data structures: full refill/teardown cycle in bulks of 10](ds_full_refill_teardown_10.png?raw=true "full cycle/10")